amine-sakka/matrixfact/README.md

 ### Installing

-A step by step guid to install the prerequisites libraies you can install all the libraries together in one step using the command
+A step by step guide to install the prerequisite libraries You can install all the libraries together in one step using the command

 ```
 pip install -r requirements.txt
 ```

-or you can install theme individually.
+Or you can install them individually.
 To install pandas
 ```
 pip install pandas